 All and all, it was a perfect day excursion.
 Swimming and boating are high on my list of favorite activities so it was well-worth the price of a full-day tour v. a water taxi for us.
 Being able to take our time to boat around the island, jump from cove to cove, and take a dip in the ocean, we were happy with our tour.
 For certain, if we ever make our way back to Positano, it will include a day trip to Capri!
 It was easily a highlight of our trip!

-Other Italy posts: Positano Travel Guide // Things you should know about Italy before you plan a vacation there (to come) // Rome! (to come)
+Other Italy posts: Positano Travel Guide // Five things you should know about Italy before you plan a vacation there // Rome! (to come)